Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 First of all, Amber Tamblyn isn't even a celebrity poet only!
 She already released two poetry collections before her 2015 book "Dark Sparkler," with a contradictional title that sounds a bit cliché but actually so appealing at the same time!
 The cover also resembles the title so perfectly, and you definitely won't be disappointed when you open the book, too!

-Moreover, you'll enjoy how she showcases that she's already an acclaimed poet with the history behind her.
-You'll see that this woman actually knows what she's doing, and she's even nailing it playfully, as the book gets pretty personal.
+Moreover, you'll enjoy how she showcases that she's already an acclaimed poet with a history behind her.
+You'll see that this woman knows what she's doing, and she's even nailing it playfully, as the book gets pretty personal.
 You'll like this one, most likely!

 3. "Violet Bent Backwards over the Grass" by Lana Del Rey